2nd former aide accuses Cuomo of sexual harassment

 “I ask all New Yorkers to await the findings of the review so that they know the facts before making any judgements,” Cuomo said.
 "I will have no further comment until the review has concluded.”

+In recent weeks, he has been assailed over revelations that his administration had underreported COVID-19 deaths in nursing homes.
+A state assemblyman went public with complaints that Cuomo had threatened to destroy him politically over statements he made in the press, prompting other politicians to share stories about having been bullied by the governor.

+Bennett did not immediately return a Twitter message from The Associated Press seeking comment.

-Bennett told the Times that her most disturbing interaction with Cuomo happened last June 5 when she was alone with him in his Albany office.
+She told the Times her most disturbing interaction with Cuomo happened June 5 when she was alone with him in his Albany office.
 She said Cuomo started asking her about her personal life, her thoughts on romantic relationships, including whether age was a factor, and said he was open to relationships with women in their 20s.

 Bennett said she also dodged a question from Cuomo about hugging by saying she missed hugging her parents.
 She said Cuomo never touched her.